alandefreitas/futures/docs/quickstart.md

 === "File amalgamation"

     !!! note

-        This library is not header-only.
-If you need to copy the contents from the `source` directory into your project and compile it as a new target.
+        This library is also header-only.
+You can directly copy the contents from the `source` directory into your project.

     !!! hint

         In that case, you are responsible for setting the appropriate target include directories and any compile definitions you might require.

-        You are also responsible for downloading and linking transitive dependencies (asio, ranges, and small), something the CMake script will attempt to do for you.
+        You are also responsible for making sure the headers for the header-only dependencies available:

+        - The only mandadory dependency is [Asio](https://github.com/chriskohlhoff/asio/tree/master/asio) or [Boost.Asio](https://github.com/boostorg/asio).
+        - There's also an optional recommended dependency on [Small](https://github.com/alandefreitas/small) or [Boost.Container](https://github.com/boostorg/container).
+If none of these are available, the implementation fallsback to [[std::vector]]

 ## Hello world 👋